GM's Cruise Gets Regulatory Nod To Test Autonomous Vehicles In San Francisco

 Price Action: GM shares gained 2.97% on Thursday to close at $32.59.

-Photo Courtesy of Wikimedia
+Photo Courtesy by Wikimedia

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.